 How to Change the WordPress Login Page

-Your login page shouldn’t be accessible to hackers and malicious attackers (aka the bad guys) because they might get access to the admin page of your site and start messing things up.
+Your login page shouldn’t be accessible to hackers and malicious attackers (aka the bad guys) because they might get access to your site’s admin page and start messing things up.
 Not a good experience to have, trust me!

 While using a strong, unique, long password can really play in your favor for preventing unauthorized access to your site, there’s never enough things you could do when security is at stake.

-One quick and effective way to keep the bad guys out is to move the WordPress login page to a new unique URL of your choice.
-Changing the login URL through which you and your users are able to get access to your WordPress site could really help when it comes to fighting random attacks, hacks, and brute force attacks.
+One quick and effective way to keep the bad guys out is to move the WordPress login page to a new unique URL.
+Changing the login URL through which you and your users can access your WordPress site could really help when it comes to fighting random attacks, hacks, and brute force attacks.

-In today’s world, there is a high chance that either your WordPress password or username might be on one of these leaked lists.
-If you add that WordPress login standard URL is something publicly known to this scenario, well, you’ll get how easy is to gain access to your WordPress site for hackers and malicious attackers.
+There is a high chance that either your WordPress password or username might be on one of these leaked lists in today’s world.
+If you add that WordPress login standard URL is something publicly known to this scenario, well, you’ll get how easy it is to gain access to your WordPress site for hackers and malicious attackers.

 That’s why moving the WordPress login page to a different path can help you.